touchlab/Kermit/kermit-crashlytics/README.md

 ### iOS

-For iOS, besides regular logging, you will also want to configure Kotlin's uncaught exception handling. `kermit-crashlytics` provides the `setupCrashlyticsExceptionHook` helper function to handle this for you.
+For iOS, besides regular logging, you will also want to configure Kotlin's uncaught exception handling. `kermit-crashlytics` provides the `setCrashlyticsUnhandledExceptionHook` helper function to handle this for you.

 If you don't need to make kermit logging calls from Swift/Objective C code, we recommend not exporting Kermit in the framework exposed to your iOS app.
 To setup Kermit configuration you can make a top level helper method in